marcinus/knotx-fragments-chrome-extension/README.md

 ## Page dump functionality
 We provide page dump functionality to allow easier bug reproducing on another machine.
 User can downlad current state of page when he find a bug, instead of refreshing the page in hope that the bug disappear.

-To provide this functionality we include SingleFile extension in our extension.
-Information about how to include SingleFile API into extension you can find [here](https://github.com/gildas-lormeau/SingleFile/wiki/How-to-integrate-the-API-of-SingleFile-into-an-extension)
+To provide this functionality we include the SingleFile extension.
+The documentation on integrating the SingleFile API with other extensions can be found [here](https://github.com/gildas-lormeau/SingleFile/wiki/How-to-integrate-the-API-of-SingleFile-into-an-extension)

 Users can dump a page by clicking on the 'dump page button' in the extension popup.
 It fires the following data flow: